lizhanmit/learning-notes/spring-note/spring-note.md

   - If there are repetitive properties in "application-<environment_type>.properties" file and "application.properties" file, the latter one will be overridden.

 When you run the project in terminal, you can specify which one you will use. `java -jar <project_name>.jar --spring.profiles.active=prod`.

 ---

+### Spring Boot `ApplicationRunner`

+The Spring Boot `ApplicationRunner` is useful when you want to execute some piece of code exactly before the application startup completes.

+---